-Monmouth is no longer a market town but you can still feel its effects in the diverse independent shops and numerous cafes – great for watching the world pass by.
+Monmouth is no longer a market town but you can still feel its effects in the diverse independent shops such as Atelier Gilmar, The Bloom Room, Creates Gallery, DS Music, Fingal Rock, Mandarin Stone, Posies and RT Jewellers to name a few.
+And the numerous cafes – great for watching the world pass by.
 There is even a vineyard at the edge of town where you can sample wine made from locally grown vines!

 The Wye Valley is believed to be the birthplace of modern tourism.
 Thanks to a book by William Gilpin, in the late 18th century espousing its beauty, it became very fashionable to take a boat down the Wye River.

 Canoeing or Kayaking on the Wye is still extremely popular and it is possible to canoe or kayak up to 100 miles along the Wye from Glasbury to Tintern, and anywhere in between.
 People wishing to carry on to Chepstow require a guide as the river is tidal from Tintern.
-Boats can be hired for ½ day, a full day or multiple days.
+Boats can be hired for ½ day, a full day or multiple days from Monmouth Canoe

 Fishing is another popular pastime with coarse fishing on the Wye, coarse and fly fishing on the Monnow and fly and worm fishing on the Trothy.
 For more information please go to www.monmouthfishing.co.uk/river-wye.